Managing aquatic vegetation on the Rideau Canal

 The permit process

 Should a waterfront owner wish to remove aquatic vegetation from in front of their property, a permit from Parks Canada is required.
-This permit is valid for one (1) year and may be obtained by contacting the Rideau Canal Office of Parks Canada.
+This permit is valid for five (5) year and may be obtained by contacting the Rideau Canal Office of Parks Canada.

 Listed below are some conditions of the permit: